Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Experiments

 \section{Experiments}

-We test \name on two drastically different settings: low-data and ImageNet-1K pre-training.
+We test \name in two drastically different settings: low-data and ImageNet-1K pre-training.
 We evaluate the classification performance of our pretrained backbone with linear probing and fine-tuning.
-We also test the transfer learning ability of our ImageNet pretrained model with semantic segmentation on ADE20K.
+We also test the transfer learning ability of our ImageNet pretrained model (Suppl.
+Sec.~\ref{sec:SupEvalConfig}).

-{\bf Implementation Details.} We adopt minimal data augmentation strategy following~\cite{he2021masked}: resize cropping with scale range of $[0.2, 1.0]$ and aspect ratio is sampled within range $[\frac{3}{4},\frac{4}{3}]$, followed by a $50\%$ chance random horizontal flipping.
-We do \textit{not} use color jittering, path dropping, or gradient clip in pretraining.
-We use AdamW as optimizer and pretrain \name for 1600 epochs.
-We use a linear \textit{lr} scaling rule~\cite{Goyal2017AccurateLM} that scales the \textit{base\_lr} by $\textit{batchsize}/256$.
-The \textit{lr} is scheduled to warm-up from 0 to \textit{base\_lr}, then decayed following a cosine-decay rule~\cite{loshchilov2016sgdr}.
-For both benchmarks, we use the \textit{normalized pixel loss} introduced from~\cite{he2021masked} as our patch regression target.
-Our loss function computes the mean squared error (MSE) between the patch-normalized reconstruction and original image pixels.
+{\bf General Implementation Details.} We adopt minimal data augmentation strategy and use the \textit{normalized pixel value} from~\citep{he2021masked} as our patch regression target.
+We obtain the reconstruction target by normalizing target pixels using the mean and standard deviation of the patch they belong.
+Our loss function computes the mean squared error (MSE) between the predicted pixel values and patch-normalized reconstruction target.

-{\bf Low-data Pretraining.} Vision transformers are known to be ``data hungry''~\cite{Dosovitskiy2021AnII} and require a large dataset and a series of data augmentations to pretrain~\cite{touvron2021training}.
-To experiment in such a challenging setting, we evaluate our method on small-scale datasets with minimal augmentation.
-We train a ``blob'' \name model using hierarchy $11 \rightarrow 5$.
-We pre-train ViT-Small on \textbf{CIFAR10} and \textbf{CIFAR100}~\cite{Krizhevsky2009LearningML}.
-Both datasets are small-scale image datasets containing 60000 $32\times 32$ images that belong to 10 and 100 categories, respectively.
-The ViT-Small has 12 layers.
-Each layer has 384 dimensions and 6 self-attention heads.
-We chose patch size $4\times 4$ and split the $32\times 32$ images into $8\times 8$ tokens.
-For segment decoding, we use a 6 transformer decoder layer.
-The attention-head and feature dimension of the decoder are the same as the encoder.
-We also set the decoder for MAE~\cite{he2021masked} to have the same depth, attention head, and dimension as ours.
-The batch size is 512 and we set weight decay to be $0.05$, $\beta_1=0.9$ and $\beta_2=0.999$. $\textit{base\_lr} = 1e^{-3}$ and the warm-up is 10 epochs.
-More details are in Supplemental.
+{\bf Low-data Pretraining.} Vision transformers are known to be ``data hungry''~\citep{Dosovitskiy2021AnII} and require a large dataset and a series of data augmentations to pretrain~\citep{touvron2021training}.
+To experiment in such a challenging setting, we evaluate our method on small-scale datasets.
+We train a ``square'' and ``blob'' \name models using $16 \rightarrow 4$ and $11 \rightarrow 5$ hierarchies respectively.

-{\bf Pretraining on ImageNet-1K.} ImageNet ILSVRC-2012~\cite{deng2009imagenet} is a popular large scale image dataset with 1.28 million images and 1000 categories.
-We pretrain blob-\name with hierarchy 11 \textrightarrow 7 \textrightarrow 3 using ViT-Base~\cite{Dosovitskiy2021AnII} on ImageNet-1K following~\cite{bao2021beit,he2021masked}.
-ViT-Base model has 12 blocks with each block having dimension $768$ and $12$ heads.
-We chose a $4$ layer decoder with dimension $512$ and $16$ heads.
-The batchsize is $4096$.
-The weight decay, $\beta_1$ and $\beta_2$ for AdamW is set to be $0.05$, $0.9$ and $0.95$ respectively.
-We use a $40$ epoch warm-up and set the $\textit{base\_lr} = 1.5e^{-4}$.
-More details are in Supplemental.